 - Thinning or weak patches at the crown

-- Fly-aways that won’t behave
+- Flyaways that will not behave

 - Hair that feels dry or brittle in certain spots